 Mary E. McCutcheon is a partner at the San Francisco law firm of Farella, Braun & Martel.
 Her private practice specializes in insurance issues.
 She has cocounselled several pro bono cases involving Medicaid benefits for low-income children with the National Center for Youth Law.
 She served as President of NCYL’s Board from 1997 to 2003.

-Brian C. Rocca is a partner at the San Francisco office of Bingham McCutchen LLP.
-Brian focuses on antitrust and complex commercial litigation.
-He was recognized as leading antitrust lawyer by Chambers USA in 2013, and as a “Rising Star” by Super Lawyers magazine from 2009 to 2013.
-He also serves as the co-chair of Bingham’s eDiscovery practice.
-In the antitrust field, Brian has worked on high-stakes litigation in both civil and criminal contexts, and in a wide range of industries.
-Brian regularly advises clients in connection with governmental antitrust investigations and also provides counseling to a prominent trade association.
-Brian has significant trial experience - he served as an assistant district attorney in the Trial Unit of the San Francisco District Attorney's Office in 2007-08, and as lead counsel in a federal civil rights trial in 2005.
-He also advises clients on cutting-edge electronic discovery and document retention issues, and has litigated several high-profile electronic discovery disputes.
+Brian C. Rocca is a partner at Morgan Lewis & Bockius LLP and serves as co-managing partner of the San Francisco Office.
+He focuses on antitrust and complex commercial litigation.
+Brian has been recognized as leading antitrust lawyer by Chambers USA each year since 2013, and as a “Rising Star” by Super Lawyers magazine each year since 2009.
+In the antitrust field, Brian works on high-stakes litigation in both civil and criminal contexts, and in a wide range of industries.
+Brian is lead outside counsel to a prominent trade association.
+He also handles class actions, contract disputes, fraud and other competition matters.